severalnines/ansible-clustercontrol/README.md

  - '192.168.1.102'
  - '192.168.1.103'
  ```

 - List of the MySQL hostnames or IP address for this database cluster.
+For MySQL Replication, the first node is the master.

 `mysql_password: "password"`

 - Specify MySQL root password.
 ClusterControl will configure the same MySQL root password for all instances in the cluster.

 `mysql_port: 3306`

 - MySQL port for all nodes.
 Default is 3306.

 `mysql_version: "5.6"`

 - For Galera cluster:
   - Codership and Percona - 5.5 and 5.6.
   - MariaDB - 5.5 and 10.1.